 Get legal advice early

 It is not easy to determine the value of a business.
-If the business is substantial, its value can be a highly contentious dispute between the business owner who wants to keep the value low and the spouse who demands that the value should be higher.
+If the business is substantial, its value can be a contentious dispute between the business owner who wants to keep the value low and the spouse who demands that the value be higher.